rancher/docker-from-scratch/README.md

 ## Graph Driver Compatibility

 This image is really designed to run with overlay.
-Other graph drivers may not work properly or be missing userspace programs needed.
+Aufs is known to work but other graph drivers may not work properly or be missing userspace programs needed.

 ## Seriously, Why?